cloux/cloux.github.io/init/index.md

  * Thin or embedded devices with limited hardware capabilities, like routers
  * Live CD/DVD media

-Reading the above pros/cons and recommended use of systemd, the same bulletpoints would fit well to another system: Microsuck Winblows.
-Which is not inherently a problem, if you incorporate this information into your decision process.
+Looking at the above pros/cons and recommended use of systemd, exactly the same bulletpoints would fit well to another system: Microsuck Winblows.
+Which is not inherently a problem, if you incorporate this information into your evaluation process.
 If you have a non-technical friend, looking for a open-source remake for his PC or laptop, many distributions running systemd are a great start: [Ubuntu](https://www.ubuntu.com/desktop), [Solus](https://solus-project.com), [Zorin OS](https://zorinos.com)... all of them are very beautiful, full-featured modern desktops.
 Many users could even be easily fooled that this **is** a new version of Winblows (I tried, they are).
-Interesting is, that many experts looking at systemd are now also convinced that this **is** a new Winblows <sup>[1](https://skarnet.org/software/s6/systemd.html),[2](https://www.infoworld.com/article/2608870/linux/you-have-your-windows-in-my-linux.html),[3](http://www.zdnet.com/article/linus-torvalds-and-others-on-linuxs-systemd/)</sup>.
+Interesting is, that many experts looking at systemd are now convinced that this **is** a new Winblows <sup>([1](https://skarnet.org/software/s6/systemd.html)),([2](https://www.infoworld.com/article/2608870/linux/you-have-your-windows-in-my-linux.html)),([3](http://www.zdnet.com/article/linus-torvalds-and-others-on-linuxs-systemd/))</sup>.

 ---
 ---